henryharan/entropy/README.md

   -q, --quiet           Quiet mode.
   -v, --verbose         Show more informations.
   -a ADDRESS, --address ADDRESS
-                        IP:port address of the camera.
+                        IP:port address of the webcamera.
   -i INPUTFILE, --input INPUTFILE
-                        List of camera IP:port addresses.
+                        List of webcamera IP:port addresses.
   --shodan SHODAN       Your Shodan API Key.
 You can get help from
                         https://www.shodan.io/
   --zoomeye ZOOMEYE     Your ZoomEye API Key.
 You can get help from